pall02072002/Drug_Blockchain/README.md

 ### 17. **Setps to run the project**

-   - Step1 : Clone the project : https://github.com/tanishka786/Drug_Blockchain.git (use github desktop which enables collaboration from the desktop, allowing users to create issues or pull requests to work with others on projects.)
+   - Step1: Clone the project: https://github.com/tanishka786/Drug_Blockchain.git (use GitHub desktop which enables collaboration from the desktop, allowing users to create issues or pull requests to work with others on projects.)

    - Step2: Watch the video tutorial : !!!!!!!!!BAKI CHE !!!!!!